-You can adjust the Sriracha heat to your own taste in these low-carb, gluten-free, dairy-free, and South Beach Diet friendly Sriracha-Glazed Grilled Chicken Kabobs.
+You can adjust the Sriracha heat to your own taste in these low-carb, Keto, low-glycemic, gluten-free, dairy-free, and South Beach Diet friendly Sriracha-Glazed Grilled Chicken Kabobs.
 Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 One thing I love about traveling is collecting cooking souvenirs that help me remember my trips when I use them at home.
 Usually when I visit a new place, I've done some research about the food, and on my recent trip to Turkey, I knew I wanted to find some of the blade-type skewers used to make the famous Turkish ground meat kebabs.
 I was thrilled when I found the beautiful skewers you see in this photo for Sriracha-Glazed Grilled Chicken Kabobs.
 I've already used the skewers twice, and I think there are a lot more kabobs in my future.